Chondria/SiB/docs/working-with-hooks.md

 Substrate pallet hooks are a powerful and useful set of tools that can add dynamism to runtime execution. `Hooks` are highly extensible for different use cases.

-To learn more about testing in substrate, check out these resources:
+To learn more about substrate hooks, check out these resources:
 - [Substrate Hooks Trait implementation](https://docs.substrate.io/reference/how-to-guides/weights/add-benchmarks/)
 - [Substrate Hooks Trait documentation](https://docs.substrate.io/test/benchmark/)
 - [Frame Executive](https://paritytech.github.io/substrate/master/frame_executive/index.html)